nathanfletcher/ml_text_classification/README.md

     - `pip install --upgrade pip`
     - `pip install tensorflow`
     - `pip install -r requirements.txt`
+    - Install pytorch by going to (their website)[https://pytorch.org/get-started/locally/] to know how to do it with your operating system.
+However, for this mac configuration in this project you can use `pip` by running `pip install torch torchvision`
 - Jupyter notebook is the web app used to create and train models.
     - Start Jupyter notebook by running `jupyter notebook`